Skip to main content

 About Cogongrass

-Cogongrass (Imperata cylindrica) is an invasive, non-native grass that occurs in the Southeast region of the United States.
-It is considered to be an invasive species in 73 countries and one of the “Top 10 Worst Weeds in the World.”
+Cogongrass (Imperata cylindrica) is an invasive, non-native grass that occurs in the Southeast United States.
+It is considered an invasive species in 73 countries and one of the “Top 10 Worst Weeds in the World.”
+Cogongrass has several common names, including Japanese bloodgrass, Red Baron, or Speargrass.

 Vegetative Growth

 Cogongrass produces upright, smooth stems 6–47 inches tall that form loose or densely compacted stands.
 Its dense stems and rooting system choke out other vegetation.
-Leaves of cogongrass display a midrib that is off-set (closer to one leaf margin than the other).
+Leaves of cogongrass display a midrib that is offset (closer to one leaf margin than the other).

 Flowering